Artideusz/purple-team-notes/Blue Team/Splunk.md

 ### Field transforms

-Field transforms can be configured in "`transforms.conf`" and "`props.conf`".
+Field transformations can be configured in "`transforms.conf`" and "`props.conf`", as well as in the Splunk web GUI.
 It is a bit more advanced field extraction method compared to inline field extraction, but you are able to use multiple regular expressions for one sourcetype using this method.
-It is very useful when having one sourcetype with multiple types of log formats.
+It is very useful when having one sourcetype with multiple types of log formats or when you have multiple sourcetypes with one log format.

+#### Field transforms using GUI

 # TODO